sscpac/statick/GUIDE.md

 # Statick Jenkins Integration

+The preferred method is to install the `Warnings Next Generation Plug-In` (https://wiki.jenkins.io/display/JENKINS/Warnings+Next+Generation+Plugin) and use the provided [pipeline template](./templates/Jenkinsfile).

+## Deprecated Method

-The output of Statick can be integrated with the Jenkins Warnings plug-in.
+The output of Statick can also be integrated with the Jenkins Warnings plug-in.
+NOTE: This plugin has reached end-of-life and will be removed in the future.

   1. In Jenkins:
      Install `Warnings Plug-In` (https://wiki.jenkins-ci.org/display/JENKINS/Warnings+Plugin)